 One Ashburton Place, Room 619

 REVISED: January 1991

 REVISED: December 2005 [as an Advisory]

-1/ Elected state and county officials and appointed municipal officials who cannot participate in matters because of a conflict of interest should contact the Ethics Commission for advice regarding the rule of necessity.
+1/ Public employees who cannot participate in matters because of a conflict of interest should contact the Ethics Commission for advice regarding the rule of necessity.